contagon/handbook/handbook/26-temple-recommends.md

 ### 26.2.3 Recommend Holders Who Are Not Living the Standards of Worthiness

-If the bishop determines that a member who has a current recommend is not living the standards of worthiness (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)), he requests the recommend from the member.
-He uses [LCR](https://lcr.churchofjesuschrist.org) to cancel the recommend.
+If the bishop determines that a member who has a current recommend is not living the standards of worthiness (see [26.3](26-temple-recommends.md#263-general-guidelines-for-issuing-temple-recommends)), he uses LCR to cancel the recommend.
 If this system is not available, the bishop contacts the temple office to have the recommend canceled.
+If the member has a printed recommend, the bishop requests it from the member.

 ## 26.3 General Guidelines for Issuing Temple Recommends

 Authorized priesthood leaders conduct interviews before a member can receive a temple recommend.
 Instructions are in [LCR](https://lcr.churchofjesuschrist.org).
 Priesthood leaders should issue a recommend only if the member answers the temple recommend questions appropriately.

 Temple recommend interviews allow members to demonstrate that they have a testimony and are striving to obey God’s commandments and follow His prophets.
 Priesthood leaders also affirm, through the interview, that the member is worthy.

-See [26.3.3](26-temple-recommends.md#2633-conducting-a-temple-recommend-interview) for additional information about conducting temple recommend interviews.
+See [26.4](26-temple-recommends.md#264-conducting-a-temple-recommend-interview) for information about conducting temple recommend interviews.

+### 26.3.1 Issuing Temple Recommends for Proxy Baptisms and Confirmations

+Temple recommends for proxy baptisms and confirmations authorize members to participate in baptisms and confirmations for the dead.
+They are issued to unendowed members who have been baptized and confirmed.

+Members who have been previously endowed are not issued a recommend for proxy baptisms and confirmations.

+Members are eligible for these recommends beginning in January of the year they turn 12.
+A male Church member must be ordained to a priesthood office before he may receive a temple recommend.

+In a ward, the bishop or an assigned counselor interviews unendowed members for temple recommends for proxy baptisms and confirmations.
+In a branch, only the branch president conducts temple recommend interviews.
+(For an exception, see [23.6.1](23.md#2361-bishopric).)

+The leader conducting the interview follows the guidelines in [26.4](26-temple-recommends.md#264-conducting-a-temple-recommend-interview).
+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a parent or another adult to be present.

-In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in [LCR](https://lcr.churchofjesuschrist.org) after it is issued.
-In districts, a member of the mission presidency or a mission clerk activates the recommend.
-Recommends for proxy baptisms and confirmations are activated when they are printed by a member of the bishopric or by the branch president.
-He uses [LCR](https://lcr.churchofjesuschrist.org) to print the recommends.
+The leader issues a recommend through [LCR](https://lcr.churchofjesuschrist.org) if the member is worthy.
+These recommends require only the signatures of the member and a member of the bishopric or the branch president.

+Recommends for proxy baptisms and confirmations are activated in [LCR](https://lcr.churchofjesuschrist.org) by a member of the bishopric or by the branch president.

+For information about issuing recommends to members who are preparing to receive their endowment or be sealed to a spouse, parents, or children, see [26.3.3](26-temple-recommends.md#2633-issuing-temple-recommends-for-living-ordinances).

-### 26.3.1 Temple Recommend Interviews for Members in Wards and Branches
+### 26.3.2 Issuing Temple Recommends for Endowed Members

+Temple recommends for endowed members authorize members to participate in all temple ordinances for the deceased.
+They are issued to members who have previously been endowed.
+(For members receiving their own endowment, see [26.3.3](26-temple-recommends.md#2633-issuing-temple-recommends-for-living-ordinances).)

-In a ward, the bishop or an assigned counselor conducts temple recommend interviews and issues recommends to those who are worthy.
+In a ward, the bishop or an assigned counselor conducts temple recommend interviews and issues recommends.
 In a branch, only the branch president conducts temple recommend interviews and issues recommends.

-In a ward, the bishop personally interviews members who:

-* Are receiving their own endowment (see [27.1](27-temple-ordinances-for-the-living.md#271-receiving-temple-ordinances) and [27.2](27-temple-ordinances-for-the-living.md#272-the-endowment)).
-* Are being sealed to a spouse (see [27.3](27-temple-ordinances-for-the-living.md#273-sealing-of-husband-and-wife)).

-In urgent cases when the bishop is unavailable, he may authorize one of his counselors to conduct these interviews.

-In large young single adult wards, bishops may authorize experienced counselors to conduct these interviews.

-Before issuing a recommend in the situations listed above, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
-For members receiving their own endowment or being sealed to a spouse, he also ensures that:

-* The person’s baptism and confirmation are recorded on the membership record.
-* Brethren have received the Melchizedek Priesthood.

-Sometimes, dates for a member’s baptism and confirmation or Melchizedek Priesthood ordination have not been recorded.
-In these situations, the ordinances must be verified and recorded, ratified, or performed again (see [38.2.6](38-church-policies-and-guidelines.md#3826-validating-or-ratifying-ordinances)).
+The leader conducting the interview follows the guidelines in [26.4](26-temple-recommends.md#264-conducting-a-temple-recommend-interview).
+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a spouse, parent, or another adult to be present.

+The leader issues a recommend through LCR if the member is worthy.

 After the interview by a member of the bishopric or the branch president, a member of the stake presidency interviews members who live in a stake.
 He signs the recommends of those who are worthy.
 A member of the mission presidency conducts the second interview for members who live in a district.
 He also signs the recommends of those who are worthy.
 A district president does not conduct temple recommend interviews unless authorized by the First Presidency.

-The stake or mission president personally interviews members who:
+In stakes, a member of the stake presidency or a stake clerk activates the temple recommend in [LCR](https://lcr.churchofjesuschrist.org).
+In districts, a member of the mission presidency or a mission clerk activates the recommend.

+For information about issuing temple recommends to members who are preparing to receive the endowment or be sealed to a spouse, parents, or children, see [26.3.3](26-temple-recommends.md#2633-issuing-temple-recommends-for-living-ordinances).

+### 26.3.3 Issuing Temple Recommends for Living Ordinances

+Temple recommends for living ordinances are issued when members are preparing to:

-* Are receiving their own endowment.
+* Receive their own endowment (see [27.2](27-temple-ordinances-for-the-living.md#272-the-endowment)).
-* Are being sealed to a spouse.
+* Be sealed to a spouse (see [27.3](27-temple-ordinances-for-the-living.md#273-sealing-of-husband-and-wife)).
+* Be sealed to their parents (see [27.4](27-temple-ordinances-for-the-living.md#274-sealing-living-children-to-parents)).
+* Have their children sealed to them (see [27.4](27-temple-ordinances-for-the-living.md#274-sealing-living-children-to-parents)).

+To enter the temple, members who will be age 12 or older by the end of the year in which the ordinance occurs must also have either a recommend for proxy baptisms and confirmations or a recommend for endowed members.
+If needed, priesthood leaders may issue one of those recommends and the recommend for living ordinances during the same interview.

+The bishop or branch president and the stake president personally interview members preparing to receive temple ordinances.
-If the stake president is unavailable, he may authorize his counselors to conduct these interviews.

-A mission president may authorize his counselors to conduct these interviews as needed.
+In urgent cases when the bishop or stake president is unavailable, he may authorize one of his counselors to conduct these interviews.
+In a branch, only the branch president may conduct these interviews.

-In a young single adult stake, the stake president may authorize his counselors to conduct these interviews.
+In large young single adult wards and stakes, bishops and stake presidents may authorize experienced counselors to conduct these interviews.

+In a district, the mission president or an assigned counselor conducts these interviews.
+District presidents do not conduct these interviews unless the First Presidency has authorized them to issue temple recommends.

+The leader conducting the interview follows the guidelines in [26.4](26-temple-recommends.md#264-conducting-a-temple-recommend-interview).
+Temple recommend interviews should not be rushed.
+They should be private.
+However, the person being interviewed may invite a spouse, parent, or another adult to be present.

+Before issuing a recommend for living ordinances, the bishop or branch president reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
+He also reviews the member’s information using Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org).
+He digitally signs the recommend for living ordinances if the member is worthy and prepared to receive temple ordinances.
+He then submits it to the stake or mission president using Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org).

+The stake president or a member of the mission presidency then interviews the member.
+He digitally signs the recommend if the member is worthy and prepared to receive temple ordinances.
+He then submits it to the temple using Ordinance Preparation in [LCR](https://lcr.churchofjesuschrist.org).
+If needed, he also signs the member’s recommend for endowed members (see [26.3.2](26-temple-recommends.md#2632-issuing-temple-recommends-for-endowed-members)).

+For information about members preparing to receive temple ordinances, see [27.1.1](27-temple-ordinances-for-the-living.md#2711-preparing-to-receive-temple-ordinances) and [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances).

+For information about members preparing to receive the endowment, see [27.2](27-temple-ordinances-for-the-living.md#272-the-endowment).

+For information about members preparing to be sealed to a spouse, see [27.3](27-temple-ordinances-for-the-living.md#273-sealing-of-husband-and-wife).

+For information about members preparing to be sealed to parents, see [27.4](27-temple-ordinances-for-the-living.md#274-sealing-living-children-to-parents).

+See [27.4.5](27-temple-ordinances-for-the-living.md#2745-who-may-attend-a-sealing-of-children-to-parents) and [38.4.2](38-church-policies-and-guidelines.md#3842-sealing-children-to-parents) for additional policies on observing sealings and being sealed to parents.

-### 26.3.2 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Temple Recommend Interviews for Members in Isolated Areas
+### 26.3.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Issuing Temple Recommends to Members in Isolated Areas

 Some members live in areas that would require expensive travel or great difficulty to meet with a member of the stake or mission presidency.
 In these situations, a member of the stake or mission presidency may meet virtually with the member to conduct a temple recommend interview (see [31.4](31.md#314-meeting-with-members-virtually)).

-The leader digitally signs the recommend if the member is worthy.
-A member of the bishopric or the branch president then prints the recommend and gives it to the member.
+The leader issues the recommend if the member is worthy.
+If the member requests a printed recommend, a member of the bishopric or the branch president prints the recommend for the member.

 This policy also applies to members in the military who are in isolated areas.

-### 26.3.3 Conducting a Temple Recommend Interview
+## 26.4 Conducting a Temple Recommend Interview

 The temple is the house of the Lord.
 Entering the temple and participating in ordinances there is a sacred privilege.
 This privilege is reserved for those who are spiritually prepared and striving to live the Lord’s standards, as determined by authorized priesthood leaders.